roovyshapiro/Buggify/README.md

 ~~~~
  1. Specify the number of bugs you'd like to introduce and the file you'd like to apply the bugs to.
 If the number of bugs is left blank, it will default to 20.
 If the file isn't specified, the user will be prompted to choose one.
  2. The file is copied to a new file with "BUGGIFIED" appended to the file name but before the extension.
 This ensures that no changes will be made to the original file.
- 3. buggify() calls on **bug_function_list** which is a global list in buggify_functions.py that stores all the different bug functions.
+ 3. buggify() calls on **bug_function_list** which is a global list that stores all the different bug functions.
 Num_bugs acts as a range in a foor loop and each time buggify() chooses one function at random from this list to insert into the new copied file.
  4. Once completed, a diff is stored as a new text file showing the differences between the original and Buggified files.
 The diff is renamed with "BUG-ANSWERKEY" appended to the file name.

-# buggify_functions.py Overview
+# Sections
-The primary purpose of this file is the global list variable, **bug_function_list**.
-The buggify() function in Buggify.py chooses functions at random from this list in order to affect the buggified file.

-This file can be split up into three sections.
+This file can be logically split up into two major sections.
+1. Section 1 deals with copying the file, changing the file name,
+generating the diff/answer key, and running the actual
+main buggify() function.
+buggify() chooses from a list of "bug functions" to apply to the file at random.
+2. Section 2 contains these bug functions and is further logically divided
+into three sections:
-1. Helper Functions - Functions that are used by other functions.
+   1. Section 2-1 Helper functions - Functions that are used by other functions in Section 2-2
-2. Bug Functions - The functions that are present in bug_function_list which actually apply the bugs.
+   2. Section 2-2 Bug functions - Functions that are present in bug_function_list which apply the actual bugs
-3. Global Variables.
+   3. Section 2-3 Global variables - Variables that are referenced by other functions.

 ## Implemented Bug functions in bug_function_list